Hurricane Fiona is forecast to pass near Puerto Rico this weekend

 The NHC has promised Fiona will produce 3 to 5 inches of rainfall with a maximum of 8 inches.

-Regardless of its cyclonic development, intensity or track, both National Hurricane Center as National Weather Service (SNM) Showers and thunderstorms are expected in the San Juan area starting this Friday and extending into the weekend, subject to the moisture the system leaves behind after moving through the area.
+Regardless of its cyclonic development, intensity or track, both National Hurricane Center as National Weather Service (SNM) Showers and thunderstorms are expected over the area in San Juan, starting this Friday and possibly extending into the weekend, subject to the moisture the system leaves behind after moving through the area.

 Likewise, dangerous wave and rip current levels will be recorded.
 Water not suitable for swimming or small boats.